mvn-bachhuynh-dn/dead-man-switch-bot/README.md

 [🇻🇳 Vietnamese Version](README.vi.md)

+> **About Dead Man Switch Bot**
+>
+> Life is unpredictable.
+The Dead Man Switch Bot is built with a singular purpose: **to ensure that your final messages and critical information (accounts, passwords, emergency funds...) are safely delivered to your trusted beneficiaries if you become unresponsive.**
+>
+> **Why use this Bot instead of a third-party service?**
+> *   **100% Privacy & Security**: This is a **Do-It-Yourself (Self-hosted)** solution.
+You are the sole owner of the source code, data, and Google Sheet.
+No third party (including the author) has access to your sensitive information.
+> *   **Zero Trust Required**: Your data resides entirely within your own Google account.
+There are no intermediary servers, eliminating the risk of data breaches from service providers.
+> *   **Free Forever**: Leveraging Google's free infrastructure (Apps Script, Sheets) and Telegram, there are no maintenance costs.
+>
+> Take 15 minutes to set this up.
+It might be the most important 15 minutes you spend to secure the future for your loved ones.

 This system ensures your legacy information is delivered to your beneficiaries if you stop responding to the bot.

 ## 1. Telegram Bot Setup